3kh0/ext-remover/README.md

 ### Getting Started
 1. Obviously (but still needs to be said due to skids), make sure GoGuardian is actually installed
 2. Visit the [attached URL](goaway.txt) in a new tab
-3. On that tab there will be a simple white screen with nothing on it, reload the page
+3. On that tab, there will be a simple white screen with nothing on it.
+Reload the page
-4. If the GET request fails and you are left on an error screen (don't panic, this is intended, continue)
+4. If the GET request fails and you are left on an error screen, don't panic; this is intended.
+Continue.
-5. Visit `chrome://restart`` to clear cached sites from GoGuardian
+5. Visit `chrome://restart` to clear cached sites from GoGuardian

 Credit to akabutnice